Name: Joseph Pettet

 George Hughes:

-was Nancy's son.
+a son of her uncle Thomas.
 Elijah's son, Joseph Pettet, had three children, all sons:

 - Elijah (c1820-1881) m Susanna Moore